 An example of accessing the Content Cart.

-The following Item types can be acquired from a source server, into a target server, using the Data Acquisition feature:
+The following Item types can be acquired from a source Workspace, into a target Workspace, using the Data Acquisition feature:

 - 3D Model